Commander's Palace: History

-Commander's Palace was established in 1893 in the Garden District of Uptown New Orleans at 1403 Washington Ave.

-Emile Commander established a small saloon at the corner of Washington Avenue and Coliseum Street in 1893.
+Emile Commander established a small saloon at the corner of Washington Avenue and Coliseum Street in the Garden District of Uptown New Orleans in 1893.
 Within a few years he turned it into a restaurant patronized by the distinguished neighborhood families of the Garden District.
 By 1900 Commander's Palace was attracting gourmets from all over the world.
-Legend has it that stored alcohol was ferried across from the adjacent cemetery during prohibition for patron beverages.

 In the 1920s, Frank G. Giarratano was the owner of the restaurant.
 He lived above the restaurant with his wife, Rose, and their two sons.
 There were rumors that there were private dining rooms upstairs rented to riverboat captains, visitors, etc. The upstairs rooms were the private residence of Mr. Giarratano and his family, while the downstairs, with a separate entrance, remained a family establishment.
 Fearing that the restaurant business would decline from what it had been during World War II, and Giarratano's declining health, in 1944 he sold Commander's Palace to Frank and Elinor Moran, who refurbished it and carried on with an expanded menu including many recipes still used.
 The Morans lived in the adjacent home facing Coliseum.
 Weather permitting, dining on the restaurant courtyard was encouraged—around a large Goldfish/Koi pond, with a large bank of electric heaters available to ward off the chill during the mild New Orleans winters.
-It was during this post-WWII period that many New Orleans restaurants, including Commander's Palace, received wider national/international recognition and broader acclaim.

 In 1969, the famous Brennan restaurant family of New Orleans purchased the restaurant and began a redesign of the interior to complement the outdoor setting.
 Large windows replaced walls, and custom trellises and paintings were commissioned.
 Through the years, additional changes have included a redesign of the courtyard area, facility expansion into the back/side property, and the removal of much of the fence that had long separated the restaurant from the neighboring owner residence.

 From 2001 to 2003, the restaurant hosted the Turner South series Off The Menu.
 Many of the segments were based on hunting and then turning the day's catch into a five-star dinner.